taylorFaucett/taylorfaucett.github.io/_publications/renn.md

 date: 2020-10-22
 venue: 'Physical Review D'
 paperurl: 'https://doi.org/10.1103/PhysRevD.103.036020'
-citation: 'Taylor Faucett, Jesse Thaler, and Daniel Whiteson, Phys.
+citation: 'Taylor Faucett, Jesse Thaler, and Daniel Whiteson.
+Mapping machine-learned physics into a human-readable space.
+Phys.
 Rev. D 103, 036020'
 ---
 <!-- This paper is about the number 1.
 The number 2 is left for future work. -->